 Welcome to Polaris Expeditionary Learning School

-Polaris is a K-12 option within Poudre School District that partners with the national education reform model of Expeditionary Learning (EL).
-Polaris utilizes the 10 Design Principles and five Core Practice Benchmarks of Expeditionary Learning to achieve our mission to "develop 21st century learners through rigorous academic course work, high quality adventure experiences, character development, and leadership opportunities."
-Together—as parents, students, teachers, and staff—we strive to create the ideal learning environment for adolescents.
-Our environment supports adolescent development, experiential curriculum, life skills, and connections between kids and their community.
+Polaris is a K-12 public school option within Poudre School District that partners with the national education reform model of Expeditionary Learning (EL).
+Polaris utilizes the 10 Design Principles and five Core Practice Benchmarks of Expeditionary Learning to achieve our mission to "develop 21st century learners through rigorous academic course work,authentic experiences outside the classroom, character development, and leadership opportunities."
+Together—as parents, students, teachers, and staff—we strive to create the ideal learning environment for children and adolescents.
+Our environment supports child development, experiential curriculum, life skills, and connections between kids and their community.

 - Mastery of knowledge and skills